AdaptiveHowlingCanceller/AdaptiveHowlingCanceller/read_me.txt

 ------------------------------------------------------------------------------

-overview of adaptive howling canceller (overview of adaptive acoustice feedback canceller)
+overview of adaptive howling canceller (overview of adaptive acoustic feedback canceller)

   one page(s) overview of our excellent research about adaptive howling canceller